bartholomews/fsclient/README.md

   import io.bartholomews.fsclient.core.oauth.Signer
   import sttp.client3._

-  implicit val signer: Signer = ???
+  val token: Signer = ???

   /*
     Sign the sttp request with `Signer`, which might be one of: